 One way you can make sure that you don’t get burned by a bad metal roof is if you go through companies that have been vetted and approved through the Metal Roofing Alliance.

-They will be the top-notch companies that have the credentials and skill sets to put your roof on properly.
+Such top-notch companies have the credentials and skill sets to properly install your roof with quality materials and standard practices.

 A self-sealing underlayment ensures water will not penetrate the membrane.
 (3 Echoes Content Studio)